mwganson/Editor_Assistant/README.md

 "clipboard" -- use the text in the clipboard to replace this key in the "output" value text "find" -- use the text from the Find edit
-"replace" -- use the text from the Replace edit "anything else" -- use this directly as the replacement text
+"replace" -- use the text from the Replace edit "selection" -- use the text selected in the current editor Any other value is used directly as the replacement text
 </pre>
 Template items are converted many times between string and dictionary using json.dumps() and json.loads().
 These functions require very specific syntax.
 The templates are stored in a file called "Editor_Assistant_Templates.txt" and may be edited with any text editor if you prefer that method over using the Template editor dialog.
 This file is created and placed into the Macro folder, as a sibling to the macro.
 Its name is based on the macro name, so if you rename the macro it also uses a different name for its templates file.
 This can be a way to maintain separate template files, if preferred.
 The file is created and managed automatically, but it must be manually deleted if you decide to uninstall the macro.